- What Is Developmental Dysplasia of Hips (DDH) in Infant?

-Who are at The Higher Risk of Getting DDH?
+Who Are at Higher Risk of Getting DDH?

-- The orientation of the baby where the feet are pointing towards the birth canal called as breech position or any other position that isn’t ideal for delivery.
+- The orientation of the baby where the feet are pointing towards the birth canal called breech position, or any other position that isn’t ideal for delivery

 - A presence of hip dysplasia history within the family, or a certain propensity for ligament related problems, especially loose ligaments.

-What are The Signs and Symptoms of Hip Dysplasia in Young Child?
+What Are the Signs and Symptoms of Hip Dysplasia in a Young Child?

 - The legs of the child generally seemed to be spaced much wider than they ought to be.

 - The skin that is present between the thighs and the buttocks seems to be folded unevenly.

 - In certain cases, the leg that is situated on the side of the dislocated turns slightly outward or seems to be so.

 - One leg might appear to be shorter in length than the other, due to the dislocation.

 Diagnosis of DDH